sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 ### Pro Version

-= All Free Features =

 The Pro version includes all the features available in the free version.
+Plus:

 = Contact Form 7 Booking Form / Appointment Form =